5 Things to Watch for in Minnesota’s 2019 Legislative Session

 Tuesday, January 8, 2019 marked the beginning of a new state legislative session.
 Since Minnesota runs on a two-year budget cycle, our state government is constitutionally required to pass a balanced budget in its first year.
 This means that from January 8 to May 19, Minnesota’s 201 legislators and the governor will shape a budget of over $46 billion, not to mention any changes to state law.

 Now that the first legislative session has kicked off, we will continue our foundation-wide effort to increase interest and engagement in government spaces where decisions about public policy are made.
-Besides advocating for Wilder’s priorities and developing the legislative skills of Indigenous people and people of color in the Community Equity Pipeline program, we will also be providing a regular series of updates like this one to recap key public policy issues and decisions being made at the State Capitol.
+Besides advocating for Wilder’s priorities and developing the legislative skills of Indigenous people and people of color in the Community Equity Program, we will also be providing a regular series of updates like this one to recap key public policy issues and decisions being made at the State Capitol.

 Here are five things to watch as we start Minnesota’s 2019 legislative session: